-We flew over Cook Inlet (an arm of the Gulf of Alaska, which is just part of the Pacific Ocean) and along the coast of the Alaska peninsula.
-It was a beautiful hour-long flight with views of the glacial rivers spilling into the inlet creating fans of silty gray in the green Inlet waters.
+We flew over Cook Inlet (an arm of the Gulf of Alaska, which is just part of the Pacific Ocean) and along the Alaskan peninsula coast.
+It was a beautiful hour-long flight with views of the glacial rivers spilling into the inlet, creating fans of gray silt in the green Inlet waters.
 I spotted two moose resting among the trees!

 We landed on the beach at low tide along Silver Salmon Creek.
-We waited at Silver Salmon Creek Lodge or a hour or so for the tide to come in so they could get the boat in for our departure to the camp.
-There was about a 20 foot difference between low and high tides while we were there.
+We waited at Silver Salmon Creek Lodge or an hour or so for the tide to come in so they could get the boat in for our departure to the camp.
+There was about a 20-foot difference between low and high tides while we were there.
 That’s probably close to 1/4 mile of beach that comes and goes.
-So they needed water closer to land to be able to get the boat into the river to load us, two other people that would be joining us at camp, our bags and quite a bit of firewood.
+They need water closer to land to get the boat into the river to load us, two other people joining us at camp, our bags, and quite a bit of firewood.

 This is the boat at low tide (on another day).
-You can see at little bit of beach in the foreground.
-The boat is sitting on wet sand.
+You can see a little bit of beach in the foreground.
+The boat is sitting on the wet sand.
 The water line is that thin dark band near the horizon.
 They don’t go anywhere at low tide!

 We went 10 miles southwest along the coast to Shelter Creek.
-There were harbor seals fishing at the mouth of the creek when we left and a lot of floating debris (logs and trees and things like that) along the way.
-After a 40-45 minute ride (it was windy and the seas were rough, so it was a bit slow going), we arrived at the mouth of shelter creek to find a bear in the water, an eagle eating on the shore and two Harlequin ducks dabbling about.
+Harbor seals were fishing at the mouth of the creek when we left among a lot of floating debris (logs and trees and things like that) along the way.
+After a 40-45 minute ride (it was windy and the seas were rough, so it was a bit slow going), we arrived at the mouth of shelter creek to find a bear in the water, an eagle eating on the shore, and two Harlequin ducks dabbling about.
 “That’s it!
-We’ve seen it all, take us back!”
+We’ve seen it all.
+Take us back!”

 Rob in the kitchen and our tent.
 Note the bear-scratched tree in the foreground and our food supplies hanging in the tree behind our tent.
 It’s fine.

 Matt, a stereotypical Alaskan, was our guide and camp host.
-Camp is two weather port/walled tents with cots, and awning over the “kitchen”, a camp fire with chairs and a toilet tent (sort of a do-it-yourself portapotty).
+Camp is two weather port/walled tents with cots, an awning over the “kitchen,” a campfire with chairs, and a toilet tent (sort of a do-it-yourself portapotty).
 All of this creek-side among bear scratched trees and blueberries!
 It’s a perfect place to spend a few days.